khalid-hussain/shaheen/chap22.md

 liberty.

 In the third part of the night, Rabia suddenly woke up from her deep sleep.
-A torch was burning in her room and Badr Bin Mughira, clad in armor, was standing and staring at her, standing close by.
+A torch was burning in her room and Badr bin Mughira, clad in armor, was standing and staring at her, standing close by.

 While sitting-up, Rabia said, "When did you arrive?"

 "I had just arrived and am leaving right away."

 Rabia started looking at her husband with answer-seeking glances.
-Badr Bin Mughira said, "Rabia!
+Badr bin Mughira said, "Rabia!
 God has granted us victory at the northern front.
 We have pushed the enemy thirty miles away but as soon as I reached here I got news from Mansoor that a legion of the enemy has attacked from the west.
 I am going there